AMOAD2003/Akram-Mahad/README.md

 Description of __CODE__:

-  -We have developed code using python that is run on the microbit to play different sounds and tone in various sequences.
+  - We have developed code using python that is run on the microbit to play different sounds and tone in various sequences to oveall create a beat to your ears, you will have to connect the microbit to an output audio device such as headphones of speakers.

+__code__:

   __SENSORS and CHARACTERS USED__: